-Auguste Escoffier School of Culinary Arts shall place a student making unsatisfactory academic progress for a program at a progress evaluation period point on Academic and Financial Aid Warning (SAP Warning) for the next academic quarter.
+Auguste Escoffier School of Culinary Arts shall place a student making unsatisfactory academic progress for a program at a progress evaluation period point on Academic and Financial Aid Warning (SAP Warning) for the next academic term.
 When a student is placed on SAP Warning, that student will be notified of the reasons for the violation.
-The violation will be recorded in the student record.
-When placed on SAP Warning, a student must improve his/her academic performance so as to be removed from SAP Warning by the next evaluation point.
-A student who fails to be removed from SAP Warning by the next evaluation point will be dismissed from the institution and will be sent notification of the reasons for the violation.
+The violation will be recorded on the student record.
+When placed on SAP Warning, a student must improve their academic performance to be removed from SAP Warning by the next evaluation point.
+A student who fails to be removed from SAP Warning by the next evaluation point will be placed on SAP Probation and is required to submit an appeal to continue.
+If the student does not appeal, they will be dismissed from the institution and will be sent notification of the reasons for the violation.
 A student may continue to receive financial aid assistance while on SAP Warning.